Aspiring travellers to the wild continent have scratched their heads at the common question, how do you physically get to Antarctica?

 Pictured: On board the luxurious Le Boreal.
 Photo credit Philip Plisson

 Fly to South America and take a cruise from Argentina or fly from Chile

-By far the most affordable and most accessible way to get to Antarctica for Australians and New Zealanders is to fly to South America.
-By flying to South America visitors exponentially increase their travelling options and best of all, this option is affordable.
+By far, the most affordable and accessible way to get to Antarctica for Australians and New Zealanders is to fly to South America.
+By flying to South America, visitors increase their travelling options.
+Best of all, this option is affordable.
 You also get to visit South America, one of the greatest continents on the planet – in our biased opinion!